 A tribute to Hammer horror, as the alien Frankenstein monster pursues the helpless blind victim.
 Riveting stuff!

 6) Tom Baker – Genesis Of The Dalek’s – 1974 – Strangled by a Dalek embyro.

-The Fourth Doctor, having gone back in time to Skaro – to stop the creation of the Dalek’s, is laying explosive charges inside the incubation room.
-Having ran some wires through the door, he reappears being strangled by a green snotty looking Dalek Embryo!
+The Fourth Doctor, having gone back in time, to Skaro.
+To stop the creation of the Daleks – is laying explosive charges, inside the incubation room.
+Having ran some wires through the door, he reappears being strangled by a Dalek Embryo!

 Oh right, Sharaz Jek replaced them with robots whilst spiriting the Doctor and Peri to safety.
 It did look like the cliff-hanger they coudln’t come back from.